 The coronavirus remains a concern in our communities, particularly for seniors and other individuals with certain underlying health conditions.

 Nursing homes and other long-term care facilities are taking extra precautions to protect these vulnerable individuals.
 Unfortunately, that means putting strict visitor policies in place to limit possible virus exposure.

 Research shows that feelings of isolation and loneliness can have a significant impact on physical and mental health.
 That is why older adults must find new ways to stay in touch with their family and friends.

-Although social distancing is necessary to protect older adults right now, you may be wondering how to stay connected while social distancing.
+Although social distancing for seniors is necessary to protect older adults right now, you may be wondering how to stay connected while social distancing.
 Here are a few creative ideas to help caregivers and family members stay in touch with a senior loved one.

 For older adults in isolation from their friends and family, a visual connection is everything.
 If you live nearby, consider stopping by their home or long-term care facility.
 Pull up a chair by the window and talk on the phone with your loved one.
 The face-to-face interaction will undoubtedly brighten their day!